Restored 23 Mar 2017, orig. 2 Nov 2015

 For example, the first track “Oko” (“eye” in old Russian) starts slow, like an eyelid gradually opening.
 Glitches, chimes, and synth vibrations stir us from our slumber.
 A little more than a minute in, a deep, resonating bass churns in the background while what sounds like voices begin to rise.
 The tempo steadily increases with high hats and various percussion until the halfway point when our pupils can finally see.
 With a whooshing wave of energy, the track picks itself up and splashes our eardrums.
 By now, we’re wide awake and grooving with the track.

 “Sternwarte” (named for an observatory in Germany) is another stand-out.
 The beginning is deceptively slow.
 We hear footsteps and the sound of an electrical system powering up, maybe the giant telescope.
 Among a plethora of building synths, a pulsing rhythm emerges.
 By the two-minute mark, the scope is running and we’re ready to take our first look at the heavens.
 As though witnessing the start of a meteor shower, the first of many synths streak through the soundscape while a second, more patient layer orbits around like planets.
 Before long, the heavens are aglow with stars and solar systems, moons and meteorites and nebulas.
-The track fades leaving us with the distinct impression that we just experienced something raw and magical.
+The tracks fades leaving us with the distinct impression that we just experienced something raw and magical.

 Considering the album as a whole, layers upon layers of synths and glitches coupled with a strong sense of progression and tone leave little to be desired.
-In short, Several Miles Wide should not be missed.
+In short, several miles wide should not be missed.